edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 raw words into instructions and data
 """

-from numpy import uint8 as byte from numpy import uint16

 class Opcode:
     """
     This class represents the instructions and data of an opcode